dsnet/tri-approx/README.md

 ![eqn-constants](http://code.digital-static.net/tri-approx/raw/tip/doc/eqn-constants.png)

-Using only 4 non-trivial terms and the pre-computed constants shown above, the equation to compute the approximate sine and cosine value is as follows:
+Using only 4 non-trivial terms and the pre-computed constants shown above, the equations to compute the approximate sine and cosine value is as follows:

 ![eqn-trig-approx](http://code.digital-static.net/tri-approx/raw/tip/doc/eqn-trig-approx.png)